kyleaedwards/experiments-in-js/async-generator-runtime/README.md

 An idiomatic use of generators for asynchronous code execution is to use it as it's own control device.

-The `yield` keyword pauses execution of the generator function, and will only resume after `.next()` is called.
-If we `yield` the execution of an asynchronous function, and then call `.next()` within the callback, then we can reduce [callback hell](https://www.scaler.com/topics/callback-hell-in-javascript/#callback-hell) by resuming execution after the `yield` statement.
+The `yield` keyword pauses execution of the generator function, defering back up to its caller, and will only resume the next time that `.next()` is called.
+If we `yield` the execution of an asynchronous function, and then call `.next()` within the callback, we leverage this deferral to reduce nested [callback hell](https://www.scaler.com/topics/callback-hell-in-javascript/#callback-hell) and resume execution after the `yield` statement.

 ```js
 const gen = createGenerator();